krystal/objectstore/README.md

 for DR purposes.

-Our primary database contains a table of attachments which include links back to their original e-mail but also a key to identity the file in our object store.
-When the user requests the attachment, the application will serve it from the data store.
+Our primary database contains a table of attachments which include links back to their original e-mail but also a key to identify the file in our object store.
+When the user requests the attachment, the application will serve it from the data store by looking it up and then streaming it as appropriate (after running various authorisation checks).

 ## Usage